OWASP/wstg/Testing for APIs.md

 HMACSHA256(base64UrlEncode(header) + "." + base64UrlEncode(payload), secret)
 ```

-Step 1: Login with valid credential.
-With ZAProxy or Burpsuite, we can retrieve JWT token.
+Step 1: Login with valid credentials.
+With ZAProxy or BurpSuite, we can retrieve JWT token.

 Step 2: Access the [JWT Debugger](https://jwt.io/#debugger) and then Decode the Base64-encoded JWT and find out what kind of data it transmits and whether that data is encrypted.
 Verify that no sensitive data, such as personal identifiable information, is embedded in the JWT.